C-class blimp: Operations

 80 civilians who were watching it.
 Windows in homes a mile away were shattered by the blast.

-The C-3 caught fire while airborne on 7 July 1921 and burned at Naval Air Station Hampton Roads, Norfolk, Virginia.
+On 7 July 1921, the C-3 caught fire while airborne and was destroyed at Naval Air Station Hampton Roads, Norfolk, Virginia.

 Fat Man nuclear bomb

-The first US nuclear bombs, the Fat Man (Mark III) had incredibly bad ballistics.
+The first US nuclear bombs, the Fat Man (Mark III) had remarkably bad ballistics.
 Los Alamos engineers, in an effort to fit the awkward shape of the weapon into an aerodynamically sound shape, based the Mark IV bomb casing upon the shape of the C-type blimp envelope.